 Hafnarfjörður is also where Iceland’s Viking festival is held in mid-June every year but all year round you can find the Fjörukráin Viking pub and really get into the old Viking age lifestyle with some Icelandic meat soup and detailed interior.

-Reykjanesbær is the first municipality on the list but the most recognized area is the town of Keflavík, the one that the international airport takes its name after.
-Once having landed at Keflavík airport Reykjanesbær is the first settlement you will see and is really a great place to spend the first night or last before your flight.
+Reykjanesbær is the first municipality on the list but the most recognized area is the town of Keflavík, the one where the international airport takes its name after.
+Once landed at Keflavík airport Reykjanesbær is the first settlement you will see and is really a great place to spend the first night or last before your flight.
 The town houses many interesting museums, including the Museum of Rock and Roll, The Viking World Museum, The History Museum, The Maritime Centre and the Duushus café and art museum.
-The surrounding towns and villages are Njarðvík, Grindavík and Sandgerði but the municipality is located on the lava covered Reykjanes Peninsula.
-The most widely recognized landmark is the famous Blue Lagoon but it is located only a few minutes driving from Reykjanesbær.
+The surrounding towns and villages are Njarðvík, Grindavík and Sandgerði but the municipality is located on the lava-covered Reykjanes Peninsula.
+The most widely recognized landmark is the famous Blue Lagoon but it is located only a few minutes drive from Reykjanesbær.

 Their annual festival is the Light Festival which is a music and arts festival held during the 1st weekend in September.